Rhh98/GAMS-MIRO/Thundercloud/readme.md

 <h2>Introduction:</h2>

-<p>This case study is focused on routing a Cessna 182 aircraft through given thunderstorms information at minimum cost using a minimum cost network flow model.
+<p>This case study is focused on routing a Cessna 182 aircraft through given thunderstorms ina given formation at minimum cost using a minimum cost network flow model.
 Many aircraft crash every year due to flying into thunderstorms, creating a need for pilots to know the best way to navigate thunderstorms hazards.
 There are different limitations imposed by the limits of the airplane and FAA rules and regulations for flying safety.   </p>
 <p>
 <img src="https://i.ibb.co/Z6wqBNM/cessnapic.jpg" width="488" height="699" alt=""  />
 </p>
 <p>Limitations on the aircraft include climbing and descending limits which vary depending on altitude.
 Velocity when cruising, climbing and descending will vary.
-The cost of flying at different altitudes also vary as different combustion mixtures take place at different altitudes due to increasing and decreasing air thickness levels.</p>
+The cost of flying at different altitudes also varies as different combustion mixtures take place at different altitudes due to increasing and decreasing air thickness levels.</p>

-<p>FAA rules and regulations will be included into the model for a safe flying path to be output of the model.
-The FAA requires under Instrument Flight Rules (IFR) that a plane fly at 2,000 foot increments for one direction of flight.
+<p>FAA rules and regulations will be included into the model for a safe flying path to be output from the model.
+The FAA requires under Instrument Flight Rules (IFR) that a plane flies at 2,000 foot increments in one direction of flight.
 Planes flying in the opposite direction take an altitude 1,000 feet above or below.
 The FAA also requires oxygen for an uncompressed aircraft above 12,500 feet.
 Also enforced is flying at a minimum of 500 feet above the ground.</p>